retr0-kernel/Grow.Co/README.md

 ### Connecting Budding Startups to Investors

-Grow.co is a platform that goals to connect budding and inclusive startups to valid investors.
+Grow.Co is a platform that goals to connect budding and inclusive startups to valid investors.
 We connect the startup to the right people, products and best practices to help your startup to grow.

 ### Table of Contents